jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 | 440 | 203 |
 | 600 | 147 |

 Clearly Map 85 just describes a straight line, and is indexed by the counter 4D.
-In other words, this map calls for a linear reduction in cranking enrichment with respect to the number of revolutions (after 12 revolutions).
+In other words, this map calls for a linear reduction in cranking enrichment with respect to the number of revolutions (after 12 revolutions, or after reaching 600rpom - whichever comes first).

 Map 86 is also a straight line.